The Best Truck Engines Ever Made

 First available in GMC and Chevy trucks in 1991, the LB7 6.6-liter V8 was much more sophisticated than Ford’s or Ram’s diesel engines.
 With 300 hp and 520 lb-ft of torque, General Motors’ Duramax 6.6-liter V8 leaps ahead of the others.
 It launched the horsepower-and-torque race in the diesel truck segment.
 The most desirable would be the 2006 LBZ.
 By 2007, tighter diesel emissions standards began, turning attention from power to pollution.

 1972 to 1978 Dodge 7.2-liter V8

-By 1972 the infamous 426 Hemi engine was gone, but it was never offered in any Mopar trucks.
+By 1972, the notorious 426 Hemi engine was gone, but it was never offered in any Mopar trucks anyway.
 But the slightly more conventional 440 ci V8 was, and it was nothing to sneeze at.
-Rated at 225 hp, it was found in work trucks, and performance trucks too.
-It found its way into the Dodge Warlock pickups in 1978.
-And it was another V8 that was heavily supported by the aftermarket, so those 225 hp numbers were only a start.
+Rated at 225 hp, it was found in work trucks and performance trucks too.
+It found its way into Dodge Warlock pickups in 1978.
+And it was another V8 that was heavily supported by the aftermarket, so those horsepower numbers were only a start.

 2011 to 2015 Ford 6.7-liter PowerStroke V8